five59/django-dtg-store-manager/README.md

 # Django DTG (Direct-to-Garment) Store Manager

-A Django/Python-based app that syncs DTG vendor APIs locally to provide tools and visibility into your products to make it easier to manage.
+A Django/Python-based app that helps to manage an e-commerce product catalog.

-I created this tool to allow me to make it easier to see all of my options for designing dropship printing products through Print Aura and The Printful.
+This tool understands the concept of DTG printing and dropship services (Printful).
+The goal is to provide a pluggable architecture for integrating each.

 ## Getting Started / Documentation